 - Successful criminal background check

-Applicants of Musqueam and/or Aboriginal ancestry are encouraged to apply.
+Applicants of Musqueam and/or Indigenous ancestry are encouraged to apply.

 Posting will remain open until filled.

-We thank all applicants for applying; however, only those short-listed will be contacted.
+We thank all applicants who apply.
+However, only those short-listed will be contacted.